dbmedialab/in-view/README.md

 > inView.threshold(1);
 > ```

+### inView.runExitOnElementsCurrentlyInView()
+> runs a check on all the elements currently inView (not in viewport, but based on the criterias given in threshold and offset) and runs exit on them.
+Can for example be used to send data to an analytics platform on the onunload event
+> ```js
+> inView.runExitOnElementsCurrentlyInView()
+> ```

 ### inView.test(\<test>)
 > Override in-view's default visibility criteria with a custom function.
 This function will receive the element and the options object as its only two arguments.
 Return `true` when an element should be considered visible and `false` otherwise.
 > ```js